 Check tampering is another common type of vendor fraud where a fraudster alters or forges checks to divert funds to their account.
 The fraudster may steal a check from the organization or intercept a check that is meant for a legitimate vendor, then alter the payee information or amount on the check.

 Alternatively, the fraudster may create a fake check using stolen or fabricated information.
 In some cases, the fraudster may also intercept a check and then deposit it into their own account before it reaches the intended recipient.
-According to the AFP report, check tampering was one of the most prevalent methods for payment fraud, with 66% of survey respondents indicating check fraud issues in 2021.
+According to an AFP report, checks are the most vulnerable to fraud with roughly 65% of respondents saying their organization experienced check fraud.

 One common form of BEC fraud involves a fraudster impersonating a vendor and requesting a change to their payment information.
 The fraudster may ask the organization to update their payment information to a new account, which is actually controlled by the fraudster, leading to funds being transferred to the fraudulent account.